frinsan/ios-app-template/README.md

 - `fastlane/` – automation for build, test, and TestFlight distribution.
 - `.github/workflows/` – CI (unit tests, lint) + CD (TestFlight staging builds, manual prod promote).

+## Welcome Screen Preview

+- `TemplateApp/TemplateApp/WelcomeView.swift` renders the Grok-style intro screen with the looping `neuron_loop.mp4` background bundled in the repo.
+- It appears only when `AuthState` is `.signedOut`.
+Tapping **Skip** dismisses it for the current session (not persisted) while Apple/Google/email buttons call the same Hosted UI + email flows already used by `LoginView`.
+- The small placeholder line above the main title uses the manifest’s `displayName` (or a fallback) so each branded app can supply its own subtitle.
+Update the static strings in this file when you brand a new app.

 ## Status — 2025-10-26

 - [x] Repository scaffolded with folder structure, README, and workflow placeholders.